oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 Connecting with an Expired Password
 -----------------------------------

-When creating a standalone, non-pooled connection the user’s password can be changed at the time of connection.
+When creating a standalone (non-pooled) connection, the user’s password can be changed at the time of connection.
 This is most useful when the user’s password has expired, because it allows a user to connect without requiring a DBA to reset their password.